 - The Luteal Phase: The days following ovulation when your body prepares for fertilization and implantation, or the start of a new cycle.

 Anovulatory cycles occur when that ovulatory phase, for whatever reason, fails to take place.
 The series of hormones necessary to produce ovulation are disrupted at some point along the line, and there is no mature egg ready for release when the time comes.
 Obviously, when there is no egg being released, pregnancy cannot occur for that month.
 Often when anovulation happens, the other phases are disrupted as well and no period will take place.
 This is not always the case, however.
 Sometimes the other phases may still continue forward, making it possible to have a monthly period even when ovulation has failed to happen.
-Being on the birth control pill is a perfect example of this, where the pill blocks ovulation but allows the other phases to continue.
+Being on the birth control pill is a perfect example of this, where the pill blocks ovulation by sending signals that low levels of estrogen are present thus telling the pituitary to not release FSH and LH which are hormones essential for ovulation.

 All women may experience the occasional rare month of anovulation.
 Periods of extreme stress, for instance, can throw the body out of whack and make it so that a month or two goes by before things return to normal.
 For some women, though, anovulation becomes the norm – making it nearly impossible to conceive until the body gets back on track.